 Did you know that 99.9% of your DNA is identical to everyone else’s (1)?
 Although human genetic make-up is similar, vast differences exist between the microbes that inhabit our bodies – termed the microbiome.
 A particularly diverse community of microbes inhabit your intestines and are known as the gut microbiome.
 Shaped by biological, genetic, and environmental factors, the microorganisms that inhabit our guts differentiate us from others and have many roles in both health and disease.
-This blog will discuss the human gut microbiome, and some of the ways in which it helps and hinders us.
+This blog will discuss the diversity of the human gut microbiome, and some of the ways in which it helps and hinders us.

 So, what is the gut microbiome?